Ritual opera

 In an opera with divine powers, the opera players sacrifice extensively to a particular god.
-On stage, they will dress up as gods and goddesses and portray well-known Chinese mythological stories through song, dance and acrobatics.
+On stage, they will dress up as gods and goddesses and portray well-known Chinese mythological stories through song, dance, and acrobatics.
 The opera is usually performed in a breakable large tent next to the temple(s).

-This opera genre is very big in the Cantonese opera and several performances can be seen every year.
+This opera genre is very big in Cantonese opera and several performances can be seen every year.
 The god of Cantonese opera is Huaguangdadi, who is worshiped by all Cantonese opera players.